5 critical documentation best practices for docs-as-code

 But collaboration doesn’t stop at the internal team level.
 We also actively seek feedback from our users, the people who rely on our documentation to understand and use our products effectively.

 Hyperlint’s integration with GitHub allows us to easily track and respond to user-reported issues and suggestions.
 We encourage our users to submit feedback, report any inaccuracies or gaps in the documentation, and suggest improvements.
-By incorporating this user feedback into our documentation, we can ensure that our content is truly meeting the needs of our audience.
+By incorporating this user feedback into our documentation, we ensure that our content truly meets the needs of our audience.

 Additionally, Hyperlint’s AI Monitor feature helps us stay on top of changes in our software and APIs, automatically suggesting updates to the documentation to keep it in sync.
 This allows us to proactively address user needs and maintain the accuracy and relevance of our documentation over time.

-By fostering a collaborative culture, enabling contributors, and actively gathering user feedback, we’ve been able to create documentation that is not only high-quality but also truly responsive to the needs of our community.
+By fostering a collaborative culture, enabling contributors, and actively gathering user feedback, we’ve been able to create documentation that’s not only high-quality but also truly responsive to the needs of our community.
 This is a critical best practice that has been instrumental in our docs-as-code journey with Hyperlint.

 Implementing docs-as-code with Hyperlint

-As the founder and creator of Hyperlint, a tool designed to help developer content teams write and maintain high-quality documentation with ease, I’ve designed Hyperlint to seamlessly integrate with the docs-as-code workflow.
-Hyperlint was created to address the very challenges I faced in maintaining high-quality documentation in my own work as a technical writer.
+As the founder of Hyperlint, I designed this tool to seamlessly integrate with the docs-as-code workflow.
+Hyperlint addresses the very challenges I faced in maintaining high-quality documentation in my own work as a technical writer.

 How Hyperlint supports the docs-as-code approach